osrf/gazebo_design/improve_sensors/add_sensor_altimeter.md

 </element>
 ```

-To begin with a new message type (altimeter.proto) will need to be created:
+A new gazebo message type (msgs/altimeter.proto) will need to be created:

 ```
 package gazebo.msgs;